 As part of installing required components

 , you need to install a database server.
-You can use either PostgreSQL or Microsoft SQL Server.
-This topic covers the process of setting up a Windows machine to use Microsoft SQL Server.
+You can use either PostgreSQL or Microsoft SQL Server as the primary database with a Premium Edition of LabKey Server.
+This topic covers the process of setting up a Windows machine to use Microsoft SQL Server as the primary database.
 Information about other environments is provided below

 Install and Configure Microsoft SQL Server